pivotal/docs-tap/cli-plugins/insight/cli-docs/tanzu_insight_triage_update.hbs.md

-## tanzu insight triage update
+# tanzu insight triage update

-Create or update a vulnerability analysis
+Use this command to create or update a vulnerability analysis.

 ## <a id='synopsis'></a>Synopsis